cristianoc/arc-challenge/symarc/experiments/006-repair-audit/repair_patterns.md

 In `221dfab4`, the original periodic rule uses `r % 6`.
 Training happens to align its green rows at row zero.
 The repaired rule measures distance from the yellow seed stripe: offsets 0 and 2 modulo 6 are yellow, offset 4 is green, and the intervening stripe cells use the background colour.
 A transpose handles a seed stripe at the left edge.
 The original object overlay can then be retained in the normalised coordinates.

 The principled operation is change of coordinates.
-If T puts an input into a canonical orientation, use `T^-1(P(T(x)))`.
+If $T$ puts an input into a canonical orientation, use

+$$
+T^{-1}\!\bigl(P(T(x))\bigr).
+$$

 The hard part includes selecting T from structural evidence.
 Equivariance is a requirement on the resulting function, not a theorem that automatically identifies T.

 ## 3. The input contains a local rulebook: dbff022c and e3721c99